 Believe it or not, an entire cup of cucumber slices has just 16 calories!
 And normally we’d say that’s not nearly enough calories to keep you full and satisfied but the veggie is about 95 percent water, so a cup full may actually be able to tide you over!
 Still hungry?
 Reach for one of these delicious weight loss teas!

 Cost: 20 cents per 2 Tbsp unpopped

 While a serving of Skinny Pop will cost you about 80 cents per serving, a serving of organic kernels, which you pop yourself at home, is a quarter of the cost.
 Don’t want to dirty up the stove to whip up a batch?
 Make your very own low-cost microwavable popcorn.
 Here’s how: Add your favorite popping kernels to a small paper lunch bag (which costs about 2 cents a piece) and fold the top down a few times.
 Then, zap it in the microwave until you hear only a few pops every five seconds.
-Eating away your belly fat and man boobs has never tasted so good!
+Eating away your belly fat and man boobs with healthy snacks has never tasted so good!